 - For accessibility, add alt text (a short description of your image).
 Hootsuite supports image alt text in Twitter, Facebook, and LinkedIn.
-Just select Edit alt text when composing a post.
+Just point to an image thumbnail and then select Alt when composing a post.

 - Test your images and videos on mobile devices to ensure that your visuals are clear and oriented properly.

 Curate and re-purpose existing content